integralfx/MemTestHelper/DDR4 OC Guide.md

       It's typically not a good idea to increase tREFI too much as ambient temperature changes (e.g. winter to summer) can be enough to cause instability.

 ## Miscellaneous Tips
-* Usually a 200MHz increase in DRAM frequency negates the latency penalty of loosening tCL, tRCD and tRP by 1, but has the benefit of more bandwidth.
+* Usually a 200MHz increase in DRAM frequency negates the latency penalty of loosening tCL, tRCD and tRP by 1, but has the benefit of higher bandwidth.
-  For example, 3200 16-18-18 has the same latency as 3200 16-18-18, but 3200 16-18-18 has higher bandwidth.
+  For example, 3000 15-17-17 has the same latency as 3200 16-18-18, but 3200 16-18-18 has higher bandwidth.

 ### Intel
 * Higher cache (aka uncore, ring) frequency can increase bandwidth and reduce latency.